tusharganvir21/news-app/README.md

 ```

 - React: Frontend library for building user interfaces.
 - Bootstrap: CSS framework for responsive design and UI components.
+Also, i add some animations their.
 - News API: Source of real-time news data, integrated using fetch for asynchronous data fetching.
+  (Note: You can generate your own api and and update that in .env file.)

 ## Installation